 Internships.
 Upper-division students in the college are required to complete an internship program during the summer, normally between the third and fourth years of study.
+In the Environmental Resources degree program the internship is offered as an elective and is not required.

 Code of Student Responsibility.
 The purpose of this code is to promulgate standards of conduct for students of the College of Architecture and Environmental Design and to establish procedures for reviewing violations.
 Students are expected to support and maintain the highest professional standards with regard to their individual conduct and their personal and common environments in the college.
-Copies of the Code of Student Responsibilities are available from the Office of the Dean and the college academic advisor.
+Copies of the Code of Student Responsibilities are available from the Office of the Dean and a college academic advisor.

 Attendance.
 Attendance is expected at all classes, laboratories, and seminars and is a criterion for evaluating performance.
 Absences and missing work due to absences may result in failure of a course or academic probation.
 A student may not be excused from attending a class except for medical reasons or other serious personal conditions beyond his or her control.
 Requests for special consideration must be submitted in writing to the instructor.
-If accepted, a student may be allowed to take a late or special examination or submit missing work.
+If accepted, a student may be allowed to take a late or special examination or to submit missing work.
 Tardiness in contacting the instructor is cause for denying acceptance.
-Also see university policy regarding religious holidays, page 1.
+See university policy regarding religious holidays, page 1.